AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 Some key highlights of this service pack release are:

 * Enabled the inclusion of dynamic-UI-state in tracking events as custom attributes.
-* Included support for the delivery of 360-degree video assets in [!DNL Dynamic Media] Scene 7.
+* Included support for the delivery of 360-degree video assets in [!DNL Dynamic Media]&ndash;Scene7 mode.
 * Enabled *Japanese Word Wrap* feature via the styles plugin of Rich Text Editor.
 For more information, see [Configure Japanese word wrap](/help/sites-administering/configure-rich-text-editor-plug-ins.md#jpwordwrap)

 ### Assets